By Romanian Communism Online Photo

 Collectionvia Wikimedia Commons

 In the meantime, her grandmother Dowager Queen Elisabeth, and her godmother, Grand Duchess Charlotte of Luxembourg, were working up a plan to marry Josephine Charlotte to the future Grand Duke Jean of Luxembourg.
-It is still unclear whether this was truly a dynastic match, which the couple tolerated dutifully or whether it was a genuine love match between two people who happened to be royal (as the case between Elizabeth II and her hubby who was born Prince Philip of Greece).
 Their wedding day was racked by rainy weather and a family feud over the order of precedence concerning the bride's nonroyal stepmother.
 Josephine Charlotte was visibly shaken, seen to cry and even to faint in the church.
 Nevertheless, the crowds saw only happiness as she and Jean rode in an open car in the rain and made many balcony appearances.

 As Grand Duchess, Josephine Charlotte bore five children, including the current Grand Duke, and took up many noble causes related to youth, family and health issues.
 However, she also engaged in contemptuous behavior toward her daughter-in-law, the current Grand Duchess Maria Teresa, who had been born a Cuban commoner.
 Josephine Charlotte did not approve of her background, and Maria Teresa has openly admitted that her mother-in-law was very unkind to her.